GoodforGod/micronaut-library-template/README.md

 # Micronaut Library Template

-Template for Micronaut 2 library for Java 11+.
+Template for Micronaut 2 Library for Java 11+.

 ## Features
 - Micronaut Plugin for BOM and version management.